 The data to be provided to the NYISO shall include resource net dependable capacity for all resources that are participating in the NYISO installed capacity market, and reactive power capacity for all resources that are voltage support ancillary service providers.
-The procedures shall include requirements for resource providers to provide to the NYISO the net MW at the time of the DMNC test, and the net MW and net MVAr quantities taken simultaneously at the time of the reactive power capability test.
+The procedures shall include requirements for resource providers to provide to the NYISO the net MW at the time of the DMNC test, and the net MW and gross MVAr quantities taken simultaneously at the time of the reactive power capability test.
 These reactive power tests shall be undertaken for both leading and lagging reactive power operation.
-The resource capacity data shall include the actual test date(s) for each generator.